lizmat/App-Rak/README.md

 --dryrun
 --------

 Flag.
 Indicate to **not** actually make any changes to any content modification if specified with a `True` value.
-Only makes sense together with the `--modify-files` option.
+Only makes sense together with the `--modify-files` and the `--rename-files` option.

 --edit[=editor]
 ---------------